-When a new car is released that is remarkably well designed I usually make a list (in the mind) of details I would design differently.
+When a new sports car is released that is remarkable in technical or body design I usually make a list (in the mind) of details I would design differently.
 I don't write it down – except the carmaker really causes to give offence.

 Three years ago I criticised the body design of the Porsche 911 and now I need to write about the Alpine A110.

-I think the A110 is one of the most interesting (combustion engine) cars since the Ford GT40 in 1968 and the Bugatti Veyron in 2005. – This time not just because of the shape but because of its maxim and parameters:
+I think the A110 is one of the most interesting (combustion engine) cars since the Lamborghini Miura in 1966 and the Bugatti Veyron in 2005. – This time not because of the shape but because of its maxim and parameters:

 - mid-mounted engine

 In my renderings (of a 3D model I purchased and tweaked) I changed some design attributes according to my own lines.
 (Maybe it generates the reproval of having no respect and no understanding for the great legacy of the A110. – I have to admit, I do not have that respect.)

 Overall I turned the look of the new car from wiry to smooth and slender.

 In detail this are the changes I made:

 My main and only substantial change of the original car is the enlargement of the wheelbase (just as I did three years before with the Porsche).